 The IRS collections process roughly follows this pattern:

-The process that the IRS uses to collect debts is extensive.
+The process that the IRS uses to collect back taxes is extensive.
 For many reasons, the IRS does not want to take hard assets.
 Doing so creates more hardships for you and the IRS.
-This means that you have multiple chances to either pay your debt or set up an arrangement with the IRS to pay it over time.
+This means that you have multiple chances to either pay your back taxes or set up an arrangement with the IRS to pay it over time.
 Doing so at any point can help you avoid the lien and levy processes later in the collection process.

 To resolve an IRS Intent to Levy Notice, the IRS can levy two types of assets: liquid assets and hard assets.
 Liquid assets are assets that can easily be traded for their monetary value.
 The most prominent liquid asset that anyone has is money.
 The IRS can levy any account that has your money in it, including your bank accounts.
 The IRS can also levy money that is owed to you, such as your work pay.